Pylons/pyramid/docs/narr/templates.rst

 Templates
 =========

-A :term:`template` is a usually file on disk which can be used to render data provided by a :term:`view`, surrounded by more static information.  :mod:`repoze.bfg` offers a number of ways to perform templating tasks "out of the box", and provides alternative templating language support via add-on "bindings" packages.
+A :term:`template` is a file on disk which can be used to render dynamic data provided by a :term:`view`, usually surrounded by information that is static.  :mod:`repoze.bfg` offers a number of ways to perform templating tasks "out of the box", and provides alternative templating language support via add-on "bindings" packages.

 Templating With :term:`Chameleon` ZPT Page Templates
 ----------------------------------------------------